Public Health | Department of Applied Human Sciences

 - Understand theories and research used in health education.

-- Work with diverse people in determining their needs for public health education and promotion programming.
+- Work with diverse people in determining their needs for public health programming.

 - Utilize various methods and strategies for public health education and promotion.

-- Gain specific knowledge of various content areas of public health education and promotion.
+- Gain specific knowledge of various content areas of public health.

 - Acquire knowledge and skills to pass the CHES exam as a result of the linkage to the competencies in all phases of the program.